Are minimizers of the Onsager-Machlup functional strong posterior modes?: Variational characterization of maximum a posteriori estimates

 In \cite{Dashti:2013}, the coincidence of posterior modes with minimizers of the Onsager--Machlup functional is stated in a separable Banach space setting as Theorem 3.5 and Corollary 3.10.
 However, the proof given in \cite{Dashti:2013} is incomplete.
-On the one hand, parts of the proof only hold for separable Hilbert spaces, as pointed out in \cite{wacker2020map}.
+On the one hand, parts of the proof only hold for separable Hilbert spaces, as pointed out in section 1.1 of \cite{klebanov2023}.
 On the other hand, even in the Hilbert space case the proof contains gaps that are closed in this work.
-Most of these corrections have been introduced in \cite{Kretschmann:2019}, but we also incorporate corrections just recently found necessary in \cite{klebanov2022}.
+Our proof follows the fundamental approach of \cite{Dashti:2013}, incorporating corrections where necessary.
+Most of these corrections have been introduced in \cite{Kretschmann:2019}, while some were just recently found necessary in \cite{klebanov2023}.
+The outline of the proof of \cref{var_char_modes} can be described as follows. \begin{enumerate} \item For every $\epsilon > 0$, choose $x_\epsilon \in X$ such that